Oceane-Software/otomasyon_testleri_api/README.md

 You can run specific test suites by modifying the testng.xml file under the runners package.
 Add or remove elements to define the suites you want to run.

+# Generating Reports

+Test execution reports can be found in the ‘reports’ directory.
+You can open the HTML report in a web browser to view test results.